ITINERARIES Old Japan—Kanazawa to Kyoto From refined imperial cities to rustic countryside hamlets

-If you are interested in learning more about Kyoto crafts, the Fureaikan Museum inside the Miyako Messe building is excellent and sometimes invites artisans to give live demonstrations.
-Every third Sunday of the month, a maiko apprentice geisha comes to give a short performance and answer questions from the audience.
+If you are interested in learning more about Kyoto crafts, the Kyoto Museum of Traditional Crafts inside the Kyoto Kangyokan Miyako Messe building is excellent and sometimes invites artisans to give live demonstrations.

 The area around the temple is heaven for ceramics lovers and is host to numerous pottery shops.
 Kawai Kanjiro Memorial House, the former residence of a mingei potter, is a hidden gem in the area.

 From the far eastern end of Shijo Street, popular among shoppers, you will spot the orange gate of Yasaka Shrine .
 This large Shinto shrine is one of Kyoto’s oldest and is also the focal point of the annual Gion Festival in July, where you can witness elaborate ceremonies and the departure of golden portable shrines.

 After exploring the grounds of Yasaka Shrine , you can continue through Maruyama Park to the 17th-century Kodaiji Temple .
 The widow of warlord Toyotomi Hideyoshi (1537–1598) built this Zen Buddhist temple in memory of her late husband.
 Hideyoshi lived during the Warring States period (which lasted about 150 years), and aspired to unify Japan.
 The tea house here is associated with Sen no Rikyu, who is considered the father of the Japanese tea ceremony.